 No-planaria, Planaria Zero, Canine Dewormer safe-guard, and Panacur

 You can see the dosages and read more about “Planaria and Shrimps.
 How to remove them” right here.
-There is a detailed information about it.
+There is detailed information about it.

-There is no reason to panic if you have found hydra in the aquarium.
-They will not annihilate your shrimp colony in the blink of the eye.
+There is no reason to panic if you have found a hydra in the aquarium.
+They will not annihilate your shrimp colony in the blink of an eye.
 However, it would be better to make preparations to deal with the Hydra as soon as it is possible.
 So as to reduce any potential losses.